🔍 공개 퀴즈 검색

 2. Capacitors only

-3. Commutator to produce pulsating DC ✓
+3. Commutator for pulsating DC ✓

 4. Slip rings